NekoZ410/Youtube_Enhancement_And_Helper/README.md

 ## Issues
 If you encounter any bugs or have suggestions for new features, please submit an Issue.

-[^First row issue]: Because this extension only overrides YouTube's default interface, the first row may sometimes only display 3 videos or fewer.
+[^1]: Because this extension only overrides YouTube's default interface, the first row may sometimes only display 3 videos or fewer.
 Other rows below are unaffected.
-[^Maximum shorts numbers issue]: Because YouTube's default interface only renders a maximum of 9 shorts per row, the recommended maximum number should be 9.
+[^2]: Because YouTube's default interface only renders a maximum of 9 shorts per row, the recommended maximum number should be 9.